emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 ### Burning Inferno
 Fire, Spell\
 2 actions\
 Waves of flames expands outwards from you.
-Each creature other than you within 10m of you must make a Dexterity saving throw or take 5d6 Fire damage.
-For the next minute, each creature other than you that starts its turn in the area must make a Dexterity saving throw or take 5d6 Fire damage.
+Make a Spell attack against each creature within 10m of you.
+The area within 10m of you then becomes covered in fiery flames, dealing 2d6 Fire damage to all creatures that starts its turn or moves into the area for the first time each turn before 1 minute has passed.

+**Critical Success**: The target takes 10d6 Fire damage.\
+**Success**: The target takes 5d6 Fire damage.\
+**Failure**: The target is unaffected.

-You can use this flourish once per day.
+You can use this Flourish once per day.

 ### Chef
 Heal, Buff\
 10 minutes\
 You know how to cook delicious and restorative foods.
 By spendig 10 minutes cooking food, you can create food for up to 10 people.
 A person that spends a minute eating the food regains 15hp and gains a +1 status bonus to attack rolls for 1 hour.

-A person can benefit from this flourish only once per day.
+A person can benefit from this Flourish only once per day.

 ### Cone of Cold
 Cold, Spell\
 2 actions\
 Icy cold rushes forth from your hands.
-Each creature in a 16m cone must make a Might saving throw against your Spell save DC or take 8d8 Cold damage.
-On a critical failure, the target is partly encased in ice and is slowed 1 until the end of its next turn.
+Make a Spell attack roll against each creature in a 16m cone's Might Defense DC.

+**Critical Success**: The target takes 18d8 Cold damage and is slowed 1 until the end of its next turn as it becomes partially encased in ice.\
+**Success**: The target takes 8d8 cold damage.\
+**Failure**: The target takes 4d8 cold damage.\
+**Critical Failure**: the target is unaffected.

 You can use this Flourish once per day.

 ### Dazing Blow
 Daze\
 1 action\
-You pummel a foe, hoping to stagger them.
+You pummel a foe with a blunt part of your weapon, hoping to stagger them.
 Make a melee Strike.
+On a hit, the target is also Stunned 1, or Stunned 2 on a Critical Success.
 The weapon damage from this Strike is Bludgeoning damage.
-If the Strike hits, the creature must attempt a Might save; this is an incapacitation effect.

-Critical Success: The creature is unaffected.\
-Success: The creature is stunned 1.\
-Failure: The creature is stunned 2.\
-Critical Failure: The creature is stunned 3.

 You can use this Flourish once per day.